jmgcito/virtual-keyboard/README.md

 ## Issues / Bugs
 - CSS is broken on mobile iOS devices
-- Octaves do not change with keyboard presses

 ## Future improvements
 - Change simple synth tones to melodica sound files.
-- Add keyboard control to octave buttons
 - Add sound changer